James-SR/study-notes-master/docs/index.md

 The following notes were taken by me for educational, non-commercial, purposes.
 If you find the information useful, buy the material/take the course.

-Thank you to the original content providers for helping to 'Stand on the Shoulders of Giants'.
+Thank you to the original content providers for helping us to 'Stand on the Shoulders of Giants'.
 Additional ramblings are my own.

 <img src="images/standing.jpg" width="100%" />